-- 1. Have a drain pan or container ready.
-(Never pour used oil on the ground or into the water.
-This is illegal in most instances.
-Regardless, it does not respect the environmental impact.) - 2.
+- Have a drain pan or container ready.
+Never pour used oil on the ground or into the water.
+This is illegal in most instances and has a negative environmental impact. - 2.
 The oil drain line is located on the side of the engine oil pan through a fitting, and it is approximately four (4) feet long. - 3.
-If a siphon pump is not available for use in this process, run the drain hose through the transom drain plug location (with the boat OUT OF THE WATER; removing the transom drain plug while in the water could result in the boat taking on water and sinking). - 4.
+If a siphon pump is not available for use in this process, run the drain hose through the transom drain plug location (with the boat OUT OF THE WATER; removing the transom drain plug while in the water could result in the boat taking on water and sinking. - 4.
 Because the line will not feed through the drain plug with the line cap on, raise the line above the oil pan.
-This creates a "P-Trap" as the end of the drain hose is fed through the transom drain plug to allow the gravitational flow of used oil. - 5.
+This creates a P-Trap as the end of the drain hose is fed

+- through the transom drain plug to allow the gravitational flow of used oil. - 5.
 If a siphon pump is available, remove the drain line cap, create a seal on the siphon hose and start the pump. - 6.
-About eight (8) quarts of used oil should drain into the catch container.
+About eight-to-nine (8-9) quarts of used oil should drain into the catch container.

 Typically, engines burn a small amount of oil during operation.

 An authorized Malibu dealer technician can advise you whether you should be concerned about the amount of oil used between oil changes.

-Replacing the Oil Filter:
+Replacing the Oil Filter

 - 1. Oil filters are located on the front of the engine. - 2.
 Remove the oil filter housing cap. - 3.
 Use a tool designed for removal or installation of oil filters only.
-Other tools may crush the filter and release used oil into the engine compartment, the boat or the work area.
+Other tools may crush the filter and release used oil into the engine compartment, the boat or the work area. - 4.
+Remove the cap by turning counterclockwise and replace by turning in the opposite direction.

-- 4. "Righty tight-y; lefty loose-y."
 Never force the oil filter housing cap.
-It necessarily must be on the engine securely, but it should release with only hand force when using tools. - 5.
+It should be on the engine securely, but it should release with only hand force when using tools. - 5.
 Some small amount of residual used oil may be inside the filter.
 Keep a shop rag or similar catch under the filter as it is removed from the boat. - 6.
 Some mechanics choose to inspect the oil filter to examine for any evidence of metal shavings or other unwanted signs of engine wear.
 If you choose to do so, be sure to do so over a container.
 Clean up any oil that ends up spilled. - 7.
-Also examine the o-ring on the cap.
+Also examine the O-ring on the cap.
 If it is damaged, it should be replaced. - 8.
-Pour a SMALL amount inside the replacement oil filter.
-Using your hand or a small, clean brush, spread the oil around the interior of the oil filter.

-9. Secure the oil filter housing cap in place on the engine.
+Secure the oil filter housing cap in place on the engine.
 Tighten securely by hand, but do not force the filter as it may damage or break the seal if over-tightened.

-Adding New Oil:
+Adding New Oil